 Built by the indigenous Inuit people for hunting and fishing in the freezing waters of the Arctic Ocean, the first kayak ever was made over 4,000 years ago.
 From first kayaks made of sealskin stretched over a wooden or whalebone skeleton frame to the sturdy, agile models available today, kayaks have gone through many innovations over the years.

 Nowadays, there are several variations on the original hunting kayak, each tailored for a specific use.
 From tour kayaks to surf kayaks to the high-end kayaks used in the Olympics, the choices are many.

 Perhaps one of the most significant innovations, however, is the pedal-powered kayak.
-In this guide, you’ll learn everything you need to know about pedal kayaking, how to pedal kayak, and what advantages pedal kayaks have over traditional paddle kayaks.
+In this guide, you’ll learn everything you need to know about pedal kayaking, how to

 Types of Pedal Kayaks and How They Work

 When choosing a

 The Mirage Drive is a pedal-powered device made of two identical fins that propel the kayak in different directions.
 There are different fin sizes to suit different kayaks.
 Most kayakers with this type of drive choose to upgrade to the “turbo” fin version, seen on some of Hobie’s most popular kayaks, due to its additional length and design enable kayakers to go further and faster in the water with minimal energy exertion.

 Kayaks with a Mirage Drive system utilize push pedals.
 The force generated by using your feet and ankles to push the pedals downwards causes the fins to move side to side (like fish fins) propelling your kayak forward.
 Push pedals are pretty compact and stable, but aren’t as fast as propeller drives.

 Also, no momentum is retained between pedaling sessions, so there’s no cruising involved.